ij0n/tiefziehtischwebsite/checklist.md

 * position molds
 * plug in vacuum cleaner
 * switch on oven-thermometer, adjust set-temp to 150°C
-* unlock main switch (from here on you must stay in direct vicinity off the machine at all times!)
+* unlock main switch (from here on you must stay in direct vicinity of the machine at all times!)
 * check if heating elements are switched off
 * check if vacuum cleaner switch is off
 * check if the three automatic Over-Current circuit breakers are on